lucaskienast/Classification-Models/README.md

 Another approach is to use a separate classification algorithm to predict the labels for each class.

+## Imbalanced Classification
+Imbalanced classification refers to classification tasks where the number of examples in each class is unequally distributed.
+Typically, imbalanced classification tasks are binary classification tasks where the majority of examples in the training dataset belong to the normal class and a minority of examples belong to the abnormal class.
+These problems are modeled as binary classification tasks, although may require specialized techniques.
+Example applications include:

+- Fraud detection
+- Outlier detection
+- Medical diagnostic tests

+Specialized techniques may be used to change the composition of samples in the training dataset by undersampling the majority class or oversampling the minority class.
+Examples include:

+- Random Undersampling
+- SMOTE Oversampling

+Specialized modeling algorithms may be used that pay more attention to the minority class when fitting the model on the training dataset, such as cost-sensitive machine learning algorithms.
+Examples include:

+- Cost-sensitive Logistic Regression
+- Cost-sensitive Decision Trees
+- Cost-sensitive Support Vector Machines

 ## References

 Brownlee, J. (2020) 4 Types of Classification Tasks in Machine Learning.
 Available at: https://machinelearningmastery.com/types-of-classification-in-machine-learning/ (Accessed: 27 August 2021)